 If your landlord doesn't do repairs or does them badly, you can take them to court and claim compensation.

-How a court can help
+How the court can help

-If your landlord hasn't done the repairs they are responsible for, you can ask the court to order your landlord to:
+You can ask the court to order your landlord to:

-- only carry out the repairs needed
+- carry out the repairs needed

-- only pay you compensation
+- pay you compensation

-The court can order your landlord to pay you compensation.
 You can make a claim for compensation even after your tenancy has ended.

 Legal aid for repairs cases